 The school follows DfE guidance with regards to jewellery on the grounds of health and safety.
 Consequently, students are only permitted to wear one pair of earrings, one watch and one ring.
 Students are not permitted to wear multiple piercings or ear stretchers/bars.
-It is preferable that no facial piercings be worn but a single clear nose stud or clear retainer may be worn.
-No other piercings are acceptable.
+No facial (or other) piercings are allowed (including any form of nose piecing).